Get Happy!! (Elvis Costello album): Recording

-Costello and the Attractions regrouped at London's Eden Studios in September and October 1979 to rehearse the new tracks but, having written and performed the material during the Armed Funk Tour in a style similar to Armed Forces, Costello was displeased with the results, finding them derivative and too "new wave".
+Costello and the Attractions regrouped at London's Eden Studios in September and October 1979 to rehearse the new tracks but, having written and performed some of the material during the preceding tour in a style similar to Armed Forces, Costello was displeased with the results, finding them derivative and too "new wave".
 Bruce Thomas recalled: "We sounded like the Jags.
 Bad Elvis and the Attractions impersonators, basically, who played everything fast and in eights."
-Thomson states that the band's classic sound was now outdated and the initial attempt at "B Movie" sounded like "a desperate attempt" at rewriting "Oliver's Army" (1979).
-Wanting a new direction, Costello immersed himself in soul music he enjoyed as a teenager and purchased several soul records at London's Camden Town, such as Motown Chartbusters Vol. 3 and Atlantic Records' This Is Soul, which he gave to the band as inspiration.
-They then went back and re-arranged many of the songs using an R&B sound.
-The band also grew tired of Eden and relocated to Wisseloord Studios in Hilversum, Netherlands.
-Returning as producer and engineer were Nick Lowe and Roger Béchirian, respectively.
+Thomson noted that the band's classic sound was now outdated and the initial attempt at "B Movie" sounded like "a desperate attempt" at rewriting "Oliver's Army" (1979).
+Wanting a new direction, Costello immersed himself in the soul music he'd enjoyed as a teenager, and purchased several soul records in London's Camden Town, such as Motown Chartbusters Vol. 3 and Atlantic Records' This Is Soul, which he gave to the band as inspiration.
+They then went back and re-arranged many of the songs in a more rhythm-and-blues style.
+The band also grew tired of Eden and relocated to Wisseloord Studios in Hilversum, Netherlands, with producer Nick Lowe and engineer Roger Béchirian.